New building plan at landmark lighthouse site

 The event on July 9 will be held in Souter’s Lighthouse Café, with free parking in the main car park for attendees.

-Anyone who can’t attend, can email firstname.lastname@example.org or visit www.nationaltrust.org.uk/souter-lighthouse-and-the-leas for further information.
+If you are unable to attend, you can email email@example.com or visit www.nationaltrust.org.uk/souter-lighthouse-and-the-leas for further information.